-- The mineral resources described above have been prepared in accordance with the CIM Standards (Canadian Institute of Mining, Metallurgy, and Petroleum, 2014) and follow Best Practices outlined by the CIM (2019). - (2) The qualified person for this mineral resource estimate is James Purchase, P. Geo of G Mining Services Inc. Mr. Purchase is a member of L'Ordre des Géologues du Québec (#2082). - The effective date of the mineral resource estimate is November 10, 2022. - Underground mineral resources have been reported using a 1.8 g/t lower cut-off. - The Bulldog deposit has been classified as inferred mineral resources according to drilling spacing and estimation pass.
-Underground mineral resources have been categorized manually within a constraining volume to remove isolated areas not satisfying RPEEE, and have been reported using a 2 m minimum thickness. - There are no known underground workings at the Bulldog deposit. - (7) (8) The density has been applied based on measurements taken on the drill core, and assigned in the block model by lithology. - A minimum thickness of 2 metres was used when interpreting the mineralized bodies. - The MRE is based on subblock models with a main block size of 10 m x 3 m x 5 m, with subblocks of 2.5 m x 0.75 m x 2.5 m.
-(9) - (10)Tonnage has been expressed in the metric system, and gold metal content has been expressed in troy ounces. - The tonnages have been rounded to the nearest 1,000 tonne and the metal content has been rounded to the nearest 1,000 ounce.
-Gold grades have (11)been reported to one decimal place reflecting the uncertainty associated with inferred mineral resources.
+- The mineral resources described above have been prepared in accordance with the CIM Standards (Canadian Institute of Mining, Metallurgy, and (1) Petroleum, 2014) and follow Best Practices outlined by the CIM (2019). - The qualified person (within the meaning of NI 43-101) for this mineral resource estimate is James Purchase, P. Geo of G Mining Services Inc. Mr. (2) Purchase is a member of L'Ordre des Géologues du Québec (#2082). - The effective date of the mineral resource estimate is November 10, 2022. - Underground mineral resources have been reported using a 1.8 g/t lower cut-off. - The Bulldog deposit has been classified as inferred mineral resources according to drilling spacing and estimation pass.
+Underground mineral resources have been categorized manually within a constraining volume to remove isolated areas not satisfying RPEEE, and have been reported using a 2 metre minimum thickness. - There are no known underground workings at the Bulldog deposit. - (6) (7) (8) The density has been applied based on measurements taken on the drill core, and assigned in the block model by lithology. - A minimum thickness of 2 metres was used when interpreting the mineralized bodies. - (9) The mineral resource estimate is based on subblock models with a main block size of 10 m x 3 m x 5 m, with subblocks of 2.5 m x 0.75 m x 2.5 m. - (10)Tonnage has been expressed in the metric system, and gold metal content has been expressed in troy ounces. - The tonnages have been rounded to the nearest 1,000 tonne and the metal content has been rounded to the nearest 1,000 ounce.
+Gold grades have been reported to one decimal place reflecting the uncertainty associated with inferred mineral resources.